-3.4.2.7.1 The requested-global-VCID parameter shall identify the mMaster eChannel or vVirtual eChannel that is to be used as source for the OCFs to be delivered to the user and shall consist of the TFVN, the SCID, and the VCID.
+3.4.2.7.1 The requested-global-VCID parameter shall identify the Master Channel or Virtual Channel that is to be used as source for the OCFs to be delivered to the user and shall consist of the TFVN, the SCID, and the VCID.

-- 1 The definitions of SCID and VCID depend on the TFVN.
-If the TFVN indicates that the vVirtual eChannel consists of TM Transfer Frames, then the definitions of SCID and VCID are as per reference [3].
-If the TFVN indicates that the vVirtual eChannel consists of AOS Transfer Frames, then the definitions of SCID and VCID are as per reference [6].
-If the TFVN indicates that the Virtual Channel consists of USLP Transfer Frames, then the definitions of SCID and VCID are as per reference [10]. - 2 The physical channel is not specified directly through the ROCF service.
-Rather, the selection of physical channel is determined through the service package, which specifies the RAF service instancedata channel that is consumed by the RFP-FG that is producing the ROCF service. - 3 Depending on the configuration, for a given service instance, the selection of only one mMaster eChannel or only one VC from a set of VCs (where the set may have a single member) or a single mMaster eChannel plus a set of VCs is permitted.
-In case the permitted GVCID list contains a mMaster eChannel but no vVirtual eChannels from that mMaster eChannel, the service user is not permitted to request a vVirtual eChannel from this mMaster eChannel. - 4 The USLP Transfer Frame Type is selected by service management in that the physical channel to be processed by ROCF service production is chosen by configuration.
+- The definitions of SCID and VCID depend on the TFVN.
+If the TFVN indicates that the Virtual Channel consists of TM Transfer Frames, then the definitions of SCID and VCID are as per reference [3].
+If the TFVN indicates that the Virtual Channel consists of AOS Transfer Frames, then the definitions of SCID and VCID are as per reference [6].
+If the TFVN indicates that the Virtual Channel consists of USLP Transfer Frames, then the definitions of SCID and VCID are as per reference [10]. - The physical channel is not specified directly through the ROCF service.
+Rather, the selection of physical channel is determined through the service package, which specifies the RAF data channel that is consumed by the RFP-FG that is producing the ROCF service. - Depending on the configuration, for a given service instance, the selection of only one Master Channel or only one VC from a set of VCs (where the set may have a single member) or a single Master Channel plus a set of VCs is permitted.
+In case the permitted GVCID list contains a Master Channel but no Virtual Channels from that Master Channel, the service user is not permitted to request a Virtual Channel from this Master Channel.

-3.4.2.7.2 The TFVN shall be a valid $\frac{1}{1}$ ransfer $\frac{1}{2}$ rame $\frac{1}{2}$ Version $\frac{1}{2}$ Number defined by CCSDS.

-NOTE - At the time of issuance of this Recommended Standard, the only valid TFVNs were '00' (version 1) and '01' (version 2) (see references [3] and [6]).

-NOTE - At the time of issuance of this Recommended Standard, the only valid TFVNs were binary '00' (version 1, i.e., TM Transfer Frames-see reference [3]), binary '01' (version 2, i.e., AOS Transfer Frames-see reference [6]), and binary '1100' (version 4, i.e., USLP Transfer Frames-see reference [10]).

-3.4.2.7.3 The SCID shall be a valid spacecraft identifier as defined by CCSDS (see references [3] and, [6], and [10]).

-3.4.2.7.4 The VCID shall be a valid $\frac{10}{\text{V}}$ irtual eChannel iIdentifier as defined by CCSDS (see references [3] and, [6], and [10]) or it shall be the value 'any'.
-The value 'any' indicates that a mMaster eChannel, defined by the TFVN and the SCID, shall be provided by the ROCF service.
-Otherwise, a $\frac{10}{\text{V}}$ irtual eChannel shall be provided by the ROCF service.
+- 4 The USLP Transfer Frame Type is selected by service management in that the physical channel to be processed by ROCF service production is chosen by configuration. - 3.4.2.7.2 The TFVN shall be a valid Transfer Frame Version Number defined by CCSDS. - NOTE At the time of issuance of this Recommended Standard, the only valid TFVNs were binary '00' (version 1, i.e., TM Transfer Frames-see reference [3]), binary '01' (version 2, i.e., AOS Transfer Frames-see reference [6]), and binary '1100' (version 4, i.e., USLP Transfer Frames-see reference [10]). - 3.4.2.7.3 The SCID shall be a valid spacecraft identifier as defined by CCSDS (see references [3], [6], and [10]). - 3.4.2.7.4 The VCID shall be a valid Virtual Channel Identifier as defined by CCSDS (see references [3], [6], and [10]) or it shall be the value 'any'.
+The value 'any' indicates that a Master Channel, defined by the TFVN and the SCID, shall be provided by the ROCF service.
+Otherwise, a Virtual Channel shall be provided by the ROCF service.